Hangares metro station: History and construction

 Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA.
-Its first section, where Hangares station is located, was opened on 19 December 1981, running from Pantitlán to Consulado metro stations.
+Its first section, which includes Hangares station, opened on 19 December 1981, running from Pantitlán to Consulado stations.

-The tunnel between the Hangares and Terminal Aérea stations was constructed using slurry walls built with the Milan method.
-It stretches 1153 m in length.

-The opposite section toward Pantitlán ascends from the underground level to the grade level and is 1644 m long.
+The tunnel between Hangares and Terminal Aérea stations was constructed using slurry walls built with the Milan method.
+It is 1153 m long.
+The section in the opposite direction, toward Pantitlán, ascends from the underground level to grade level and is 1644 m long.

+Name and pictogram

+Hangares metro station's pictogram depicts a biplane inside a hangar symbolizing its proximity to the hangars of the Mexico City International Airport (AICM).

 Incidents

 After the 2015 Oceanía metro station train crash, Hangares metro station was temporarily closed for repairs.
-From 1 to 16 March, 2020, Terminal Aérea, Hangares, and Pantitlán stations were closed due to a gasoline leak at a surface petrol station.
-Additionally, from 23 April to 15 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
+From 1 to 16 March 2020, Terminal Aérea, Hangares, and Pantitlán stations were closed due to a gasoline leak at a nearby gas station.
+Additionally, from 23 April to 15 June 2020, Hangares metro station was temporarily closed due to the COVID-19 pandemic in Mexico.

+Unlike other key metro stations that were renovated to accommodate the expected tourist demand ahead of the 2026 FIFA World Cup, Hangares metro station did not undergo any major renovations.
+La Jornada reported in March 2026 that the station had damp walls, saltpeter buildup on the ceilings, a grated drain with leaks, rusted metal structures, sheets and wires used to cover leaks, nonfunctional lamps, water stains, and no clocks on the platforms.
+The water-related issues worsen during the rainy season.
+In the same year, a guide rail expanded in the section leading to Terminal Aérea station, reportedly because of heat, causing a partial closure for most of the day on 7 May.